passchaos/dotfiles/README.md

     Some extra, heavily-modified versions of conky made by myself (which I do not take ownership).

+- powerline

+	Some modifications I made to Agnoster theme and vimrc to enable powerline support - mostly related to the usage of phallus' lemon font.
+	Tip: lemon font might conflict with Google's Lemon font, so you might need to uninstall it.

 Everything on this repository is distributed under the WTFPL License, unless the file provides its own license type.